housseindjirdeh/hdjirdeh.github.io/_posts/2016-07-11-progressive-angular2-applications.markdown

 npm install -g angular-cli
 {% endhighlight %}

-Now you can start your application.
+You can then start your application.

 {% highlight bash %}
 ng new angular2-hn